grafana-wizzy/wizzy/README.md

 	- exports a new local dashboard to be saved as a remote dashboard and go live
 $ wizzy delete dashboard DASHBOARD_SLUG
 	- deletes a remote dashboard from Grafana
+$ wizzy clip dashboard DASHBOARD_SLUG
+	- makes a clip (gif) of dashboard's last 24 hours of data
+	- Note: Pleas set all 6 clip configuration properties otherwise this command will not work
+	- See at the bottom of the page to set clip configuration properties
 ```

 ### Organization Commands